Privacy Policy

 Can this privacy policy be changed?

 Yes, from time to time we may need to make changes to this privacy policy.
 These may be required as a result of changes in data protection laws or in the guidance issued by regulators such as the Information Commissioner’s Office (which is usually referred to as the ICO) or where we make changes to our procedures.
+The latest version of this privacy policy can be found on our website www.ventureabroad.co.uk

 Does your website use cookies?